markgw/pimlico/docs/modules/pimlico.modules.embeddings.word2vec.rst

 This module is simply a wrapper to call `Gensim Python (+C) <https://radimrehurek.com/gensim/models/word2vec.html>`_'s implementation of word2vec on a Pimlico corpus.

+Does not support Python 2 since Gensim has dropped Python 2 support.

+*This module does not support Python 2, so can only be used when Pimlico is being run under Python 3*

 Inputs
 ======